Rakowska-Martyna/SP_SW_Detection/README.md

 Spindle density was calculated by dividing the total number of spindles at each electrode by the length (in minutes) of the target period (cue period during target sleep stage, no-cue period during target sleep stage).
 Spindle density, together with the number of spindle and SO events during the cue and no-cue period of each of the target sleep stages, are presented in Table S2.
 Spindle laterality was obtained by subtracting spindle density over the right motor channels from the spindle density over the left motor channels.

-References:
+# References:

-Rakowska, M., Abdellahi, M. E., Bagrowska, P., Navarrete, M., & Lewis, P. A. (2021).
+* Rakowska, M., Abdellahi, M. E., Bagrowska, P., Navarrete, M., & Lewis, P. A. (2021).
 Long term effects of cueing procedural memory reactivation during NREM sleep.
 NeuroImage, 244, 118573.
+* Rakowska, M., Bagrowska, P., Lazari, A., Navarrete, M., Abdellahi, M. E., Johansen-Berg, H., & Lewis, P. A. (2022).
+Cueing motor memory reactivation during NREM sleep engenders learning-related changes in precuneus and sensorimotor structures. bioRxiv.